pkovarynng/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image2]

 In order to further increase the data and reduce over-fitting, I decided to do a simple augmentation of the data: simply flipped images with a steering angle greater than a threshold - also a parameter that was tuned (code lines 37-50).
 In the final code the angle threshold was set to 0.02.

+Here is a normal image and its flipped version with their respective steering angle values:

+![alt text][image4]

+The representation of the steering values throughout the images became the following:

 ![alt text][image3]